-MAKING NCAP REAL INTRODUCTION

-Say: Hello and welcome to Making NCAP Real.
-For the next hour we will be discussing the National Camp Accreditation Program commonly referred to as NCAP and the NCAP process for camp and helping you think through how it applies to your camp operation.

-At the end of the session, you will be able to:
+3 minutes MAKING NCAP REAL INTRODUCTION FACILITATOR 👸 🚓 Making NCAP Real Say: Hello and welcome to Making NCAP Real.
+For the next hour we will be discussing the National Camp Accreditation Program commonly referred to as NCAP and the NCAP process for camp and helping you think through how it applies to your camp operation. and the second s At the end of the session, you will be able to: Examining Objectives Explain NCAP Objectives Acade Second and the term of the camping program using NCAP Recognize the standards that apply to camp Explain the use of waivers and variances Understand the timeline for the process Explain NCAP Understand how to better the camping program using NCAP Recognize the standards that apply to camp Explain the use of waivers and variances Understand the timeline for the process What have you heard about NCAP?

-- Learning Objectives

-Equal NCAP

-Indentant how to before the camping program using NCAP

-Recognite the standards that apply to camp

-- Explain NCAP

-- Understand how to better the camping program using NCAP

-- Recognize the standards that apply to camp

-- Explain the use of waivers and variances

-- Understand the timeline for the process

 Ask: What have you heard about NCAP and the NCAP process?
 How many of you have been involved in the NCAP process?

-(Seek responses, but don't be surprised if you hear things like the following:

-- NCAP is HARD!

-- I hate NCAP!

-- They are only doing this to close us down.

-- You are the camp people; YOU deal with it.
+(Seek responses, but don't be surprised if you hear things like the following: NCAP is HARD!
+I hate NCAP!
+They are only doing this to close us down.
+You are the camp people; YOU deal with it.
 This is your chance to acknowledge that there have been some negative stereotypes with NCAP, but they are just that, stereotypes).

-Say: NCAP is not meant to be hard for you, and YOU are not meant to be doing it alone.
+What is NCAP • Tool for local council • Minimum Standard • Point of entry for BSA camping Say: NCAP is not meant to be hard for you, and YOU are not meant to be doing it alone.
 The NCAP process is year-round with a multi-year authorization component.
 It is NOT just the assessment day.
 You learned about this process and the basics of NCAP during the online training.
 If you have questions about the process, we can discuss, but this presentation will dive a bit deeper.
 The NCAP standards and the NCAP process are tools for the local council and represent the minimum safety and quality standards to operate camping programs.
 This is not meant to be the "pie in the sky" that only the elite camps meet.
 This is the point of entry to BSA camping.
 It is up to us to hold the camp to a higher standard to deliver the promise to our Scouts and Scouters.

-MAKING NCAP REAL BACKGROUND